Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // src/longhands.ts:243:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:243:7 - (ae-incompatible-release-tags) The symbol ""font-variant-numeric"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:244:7 - (ae-incompatible-release-tags) The symbol ""font-variant-position"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:245:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:245:7 - (ae-incompatible-release-tags) The symbol ""font-weight"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:246:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:246:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:246:7 - (ae-incompatible-release-tags) The symbol "height" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:247:7 - (ae-incompatible-release-tags) The symbol ""inset-block-end"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:248:7 - (ae-incompatible-release-tags) The symbol ""inset-block-start"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:249:7 - (ae-incompatible-release-tags) The symbol ""inset-inline-end"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:250:7 - (ae-incompatible-release-tags) The symbol ""inset-inline-start"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:251:7 - (ae-incompatible-release-tags) The symbol "left" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:252:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:252:7 - (ae-incompatible-release-tags) The symbol ""letter-spacing"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:253:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:253:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:253:7 - (ae-incompatible-release-tags) The symbol ""line-height"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:254:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:254:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:254:7 - (ae-incompatible-release-tags) The symbol ""margin-bottom"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:255:7 - (ae-incompatible-release-tags) The symbol ""margin-left"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:256:7 - (ae-incompatible-release-tags) The symbol ""margin-right"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:257:7 - (ae-incompatible-release-tags) The symbol ""margin-top"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:258:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:258:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:258:7 - (ae-incompatible-release-tags) The symbol ""min-height"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:259:7 - (ae-incompatible-release-tags) The symbol ""min-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:260:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:260:7 - (ae-incompatible-release-tags) The symbol "opacity" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:261:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:261:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:261:7 - (ae-incompatible-release-tags) The symbol ""outline-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:262:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:262:7 - (ae-incompatible-release-tags) The symbol ""outline-offset"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:263:7 - (ae-incompatible-release-tags) The symbol ""outline-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:264:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:264:7 - (ae-incompatible-release-tags) The symbol ""outline-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:265:7 - (ae-incompatible-release-tags) The symbol ""overflow-x"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:266:7 - (ae-incompatible-release-tags) The symbol ""overflow-y"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:267:7 - (ae-incompatible-release-tags) The symbol "position" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:268:7 - (ae-incompatible-release-tags) The symbol "right" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:269:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:269:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:269:7 - (ae-incompatible-release-tags) The symbol "rotate" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:270:7 - (ae-incompatible-release-tags) The symbol ""text-align"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:271:7 - (ae-incompatible-release-tags) The symbol ""text-decoration-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:272:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:272:7 - (ae-incompatible-release-tags) The symbol ""text-decoration-line"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:273:7 - (ae-incompatible-release-tags) The symbol ""text-decoration-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:274:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:274:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:274:7 - (ae-incompatible-release-tags) The symbol ""text-decoration-thickness"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:275:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:275:7 - (ae-incompatible-release-tags) The symbol ""text-indent"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:276:7 - (ae-incompatible-release-tags) The symbol ""text-overflow"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:277:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:277:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:277:7 - (ae-incompatible-release-tags) The symbol ""text-shadow"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:278:7 - (ae-incompatible-release-tags) The symbol ""text-transform"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:279:7 - (ae-incompatible-release-tags) The symbol "top" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:280:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:280:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:280:7 - (ae-incompatible-release-tags) The symbol "transform" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:281:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:281:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:281:7 - (ae-incompatible-release-tags) The symbol ""vertical-align"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:282:7 - (ae-incompatible-release-tags) The symbol "visibility" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:283:7 - (ae-incompatible-release-tags) The symbol ""white-space"" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:284:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:284:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:284:7 - (ae-incompatible-release-tags) The symbol "width" is marked as @public, but its signature references "Longhand" which is marked as @internal
-// src/longhands.ts:285:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:285:7 - (ae-incompatible-release-tags) The symbol ""word-spacing"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/shorthands.ts:46:14 - (ae-incompatible-release-tags) The symbol "background" is marked as @public, but its signature references "Shorthand" which is marked as @internal
 // src/shorthands.ts:47:14 - (ae-incompatible-release-tags) The symbol ""background-position"" is marked as @public, but its signature references "Shorthand" which is marked as @internal